zulip/zulipbot/README.md

-* **Finding unclaimed issues** - You can use the [GitHub search feature](https://help.github.com/articles/using-search-to-filter-issues-and-pull-requests/) to find unclaimed issues adding one of the following filters to your search:
+* **Finding unclaimed issues** - You can use the [GitHub search feature](https://help.github.com/articles/using-search-to-filter-issues-and-pull-requests/) to find unclaimed issues by adding one of the following filters to your search:

     * `-label: "in progress"` (excludes issues labeled with the **in progress** label)

     * `no:assignee` (shows issues without assignees)

-    Issues labeled with the **in progress** label and assigned to other users have already been claimed.
+    Issues labeled with the **in progress** label and/or assigned to other users have already been claimed.

 ## Collaborate with zulipbot